KGharib/Detecting-Sarcasam-on-Reddit/README.md

 - downs: the number of downvotes a comment receieved
 - date: data a comment was posted
 - created_utc
-- parent_comment: the original post/comment from which the comment is a child of.
+G- parent_comment: the original post/comment from which the comment is a child of.

 <br><br>
 3. **Modelling**
-Baseline model is Logistic Regression optimized logistic regression through gridsearch used RandomForest with gridsearch to improve results applied GradientBoost to further improve results Finally applied Neural network to get the best results
+We started with a baseline model using Logisitic Regression, we further improved it by applying a grid search to find the best hyper parameters.
+We then used a RandomForest with GridSearch.
+(WIP) Applied a GradientBoost
+Finally we applied a Neural Network

 <br><br>
 4. **Findings**